At The Open

 Tuesday, August 19th-Qualifying, Day One

 It was day 1 of 21 as I set up my desk and got myself ready for the longest running U.S. Open column on the web.
 It's an undertaking I both love and hate each year, as it is exhausting and exhilirating.
-But

-it's days like today that make it all worthwhile when I get to see some kids break through -- and even get to give out congratulatory hugs!
+It's days like today that make it all worthwhile when I get to see some kids break through -- and even get to give out congratulatory hugs!

 There was no fear in 16 year old Kristie Ahn as she took on Yevgenia Savranska of the Ukraine.
 It may have been the U.S. Open, but it was just an hour from her New Jersey home and she had